hbowie/pstextmerge/docs/index.md

 If you are about to read a file directory, then this field controls whether sub-directories are read, and to what depth.
 A value of 1 is the default, and indicates that only files and directories in the specified directory will be listed, with no sub-directory contents.
 A value of 2 indicates one level of sub-directories, and so forth.
 Use the Increment and Decrement buttons to change the depth.

+<h4 id="tags-explosion">Tags Explosion</h4>

+If this box is checked, then a field named "Tags" will be broken down into individual tags, and one row/record will be created for each separate tag embedded within the Tags field, with each individual tag being placed in a new field named "Tag" (singular rather than plural).

 <h3 id="textmerge-view">TextMerge View</h3>